-Four to five selected finishers will be awarded a custom-made / custom-fitted HURT belt to complement their new buckle.
+Selected finishers will be awarded a custom-made, custom-fitted HURT belt to complement their new buckle.
 Recipients will be announced at the HURT banquet.
 (Belts for other HURT finishers are available for purchase from California Bohemian Leather.)

-The first three finishers of each gender will receive event-specific trophies at a ceremony during the Post-Race Banquet.
+The first three finishers in each category will receive event-specific trophies at a ceremony during the Post-Race Banquet.
 Runners unable to attend the banquet should note that awards will not be mailed and must be collected locally.